 A mid-size ERP instance is about 2-4TB depending on modules implemented, years of operations, archiving, and self-developed tables.
-If we assume a 50% reduction in the database footprint due to the use of HANA, this becomes about 1-2 TB.
+If we assume a 50% reduction in the database footprint due to HANA, this becomes about 1-2 TB.
 As we stated earlier, HANA is priced per GB.
 1 TB is 1000 GB.
 So a typical mid-sized ERP instance on HANA would be between 1000 GB to 2000 GB.
-SAP also has a well known non-discount policy on HANA, and this makes the pricing easier.
+SAP also has a well-known non-discount policy on HANA, and this makes the pricing easier.

 - Then hiring HANA skills into the database administration function will have to be added to that figure.
 And HANA skills are still challenging to find.